Ransomware: Mitigation

 In August 2021, the Cybersecurity and Infrastructure Security Agency (CISA) released a report that provided guidance for how to mitigate ransomware attacks.
 This was due to a significant jump in recent attacks related to ransomware.
 These attacks included aggression against a US pipeline company and a software company, which impacted the downstream customers of MSPs.

 Write Once Read Many (WORM) storage, such as many optical disc formats are virtually immune to ransomware since its contents cannot be changed or deleted.
 However data cannot be deleted in any way making it impractical for many storage due to privacy laws and other content laws, the only way is to copy it to a new WORM disk minus the unwanted files, then destroy the original copy.

+Ransomware in health care

+The healthcare sector has been disproportionately targeted by ransomware attacks, prompting regulatory responses aimed at strengthening requirements for organizations handling sensitive patient data.
+In the United States, the 2024 Change Healthcare cyberattack disrupted healthcare payment processing nationwide and affected approximately 100 million individuals, highlighting vulnerabilities in healthcare infrastructure.

 File system defenses against ransomware

 A number of file systems keep snapshots of the data they hold, which can be used to recover the contents of files from a time prior to the ransomware attack in the event the ransomware does not disable it.